Quasaur/thoughts/content/index.md

 Also be aware that if you hover your pointer over a particular node, when you zoom in or out with your scroll bar that node will remain the center of the zoom!

+As in the Obsidian Desktop app, Every Topic (magenta), Passage (light blue), Quote (light yellow) and Thought (green) is color coded for easier navigation.

 ## Donate
 Wisdom is PRICELESS.
 Money will not save you from old age and death, but Wisdom will!
 If you find VALUE in the Wisdom presented at this site, [let me know](https://clmjournal.com/contact): my Cash App ID is [@Quasaur](https://cash.app/$Quasaur).